ichatnun/SERS_Analysis/README.md

 Note
 ---
 - Hyperparameter tuning is not currently available for CatBoost and LGBM.
+Also, the default hyperparameter lists are not extensive, so the performance will be suboptimal.
+Feel free to modify the lists (./models/the_method_that_you_want_to_change).
 - Supported ML method options are
   - pca
   - pc-lda